 Tip #1: Check your technology

 Ensure that your technology is working correctly a few days in advance.
-In other words, check your internet connection reliability, your camera, and your microphone.
-This is one of the most important video job interview tips, as you don’t want to be panicking at the last minute.
-Charge your device the night before the interview and find a quiet spot with strong Wi-Fi.
+In other words, check your internet connection reliability, camera, and your microphone.
+This is one of the most essential video job interview tips, as you don’t want to be panicking at the last minute.
+Charge your device the night before the interview and find a quiet spot with solid Wi-Fi.
 To further prepare, download the tools and plugins you will need.
 These may include Skype, Zoom, Google Hangouts, or similar apps.

 Also, check your username for the platform you will be using.
 It should be professional and as close to your real name as possible.